neo3072/DS-AI-ML-Resources/README.md

 I've developed this set of resources for my <a href="http://www.innoarchitech.com/?utm_source=github&utm_medium=repo&utm_content=repolink&utm_campaign=opensource">_InnoArchiTech_</a> blog writing, and for my personal learning, development, and use.

-Resources include all files and links in this repository, including the links found below.
-A hyperlinked <a href="#toc">_table of contents_</a> is provided for your convenience, and note that links are listed in no particular order of preference or relevance.
+Resources include all files and links in this repository.
+A hyperlinked <a href="#toc">_table of contents_</a> is provided below for your convenience, and note that links are listed in no particular order of preference or relevance.
 Well... except for my _blog_ maybe :)

 If you find this repository useful, please _share_ it with others!
 Here are some ready-to-go _sharing links_:
 - [Twitter](https://twitter.com/intent/tweet?text=Data%20Science,%20Machine%20Learning,%20AI,%20Big%20Data,%20%26%20IoT%20Resources%20https://github.com/acastrounis/data-science-machine-learning-ai-big-data-resources%20%23DataScience%20%23MachineLearning%20%23BigData%20%23IoT%20%23AI%20%23Data)